-Microsoft Store offers a couple of great apps for health and fitness.
-While they are also available for smartphones if you want to have on Windows 10 computer as well, then here are some of the best health and fitness apps for Windows 10.
+Microsoft Store offers a couple of great apps for health and Fitness.
+While they are also available for smartphones, if you want to have on Windows 10 computers as well, then here are some of the best health and fitness apps for Windows 10.

 Best Health and Fitness Apps for Windows 10

 Fitbit is known for its countless numbers of fitness trackers like Fitbit tracker, Fitbit Ultra, Fitbit Flex, Fitbit Surge, etc. If you own a Fitbit product, you might want to download their app to keep track of your activity.
 The good thing is, soon after the launch of Android and iOS apps, they launched their app for Windows Phone 8.1, and now they have a Universal app.

 As soon as you fire the app, it asks you to log in or join.
 The next screen asks you your basic info such as your DOB, height, weight, gender.
 Enter all the data correctly and log in.
 Now you reset to track your steps, distance, distance, calories burned, sleep, weight, and much more.

 However, for most of the features, you would need a Fitbit tracker.
 This app motivates you to stay fit with its section called Challenges, where you select your Plan> Enter your weight, track your sleep> View your progress> Achieve your goal.
 Let’s have a look at good and bad bits of the app:

 - The dashboard is pretty clean and gives various information such as calories burned, your weight, calories are eaten, water consumed.
 Clicking on the above shows you detailed info about that section.